Legal status and joint-life application when the Israeli spouse is still preparing for divorce

 ;Over the last few decades, there has been a regrettable increase in the rates of divorce in Israel.
 Alongside the many divorced couples, there are also separated couples in Israel who decided to avoid a formal divorce proceeding.
 When the Israeli spouse is still registered as married, it’s difficult to arrange legal status for a foreign citizen spouse.
 Advocate Michael Decker, a specialist in Israeli immigration law, explains what can be done when the Israeli spouse doesn’t want or cannot obtain a divorce.

-For issues related to immigration law and arranging Israeli legal status, contact the law offices of Cohen, Decker, Pex, Brosh Our attorneys. in Jerusalem and Tel Aviv provide clients with comprehensive legal solutions and representation before all the administrative and judicial courts.
+For issues related to immigration law and arranging Israeli legal status, contact our law offices in Jerusalem and Tel Aviv, we provide clients with comprehensive legal solutions and representation before all the administrative and judicial courts.
 We have extensive experience in arranging legal status for foreign spouses, including when the Israeli spouse has yet to obtain a divorce.

 Divorce, separated couples, and the relevant Interior Ministry regulations

 If divorce and couples living separately was once a rare phenomenon in Israel, it has now become extremely common.
 According to data of the Central Bureau of Statistics, over 11,000 couples got divorced in Israel every year in the past decade.
 Yet, this data reveals only a partial layer of the phenomenon.
 There are also separated couples in Israel who never went through formal divorce proceedings.
 There are many reasons why a married couple might remain separated but not legally divorce.
 It can be out of revulsion for the governmental or religious establishment; a desire not to dissolve the official marriage bond for the children’s sake; or objective difficulties dissolving the marriage or completing the divorce process due to a lack of cooperation from the spouse.